Tips & Tricks

 • Webstore tied to the same inventory.
 Your online store shouldn't be a separate stock count — one inventory, multiple sales channels.

 • Customer database that captures every sale.
 Names, contacts, purchase history, lifetime value.
-The data layer that loyalty and Engage run on top of.
+The data layer that Loyalty runs on top of.

 • Multi-outlet sync if you have or plan to have multiple stores.
 Real-time stock and sales across every location, with transfers between outlets logged.